GrayAreaorg/festival-video-archive/BUILD_DIST.md

 # Building the Dist Branch Locally

-The GitHub Actions workflow has been disabled because GitHub Actions are disabling `yt-dlp` because it thinks its a bot.
-This README outlines how to build the `dist` branch locally.
+The GitHub Actions workflow has been disabled because the 2025 videos are private and require authentication.
+Build the `dist` branch locally with these steps:

 ## Full Build (All Years)